 Let’s talk about the most common health issues and diseases that may reduce a Shih Tzu’s life expectancy.

 Health issues that affect Shih Tzu life expectancy

 Among the health issues that plague this breed, cancer is the most fatal.
 About 15% of Shih Tzu have shorter lifespan due to some form of cancer.
 Fortunately, early detection can prevent cancer from taking your precious Shih Tzu’s life.
 About half of all Shih Tzus who get diagnosed with cancer on time survive this harmful disease.

 2. Kidney diseases and UTI

 The second leading killer of Shih Tzus are diseases affecting their renal system—namely, the kidneys, bladder, and urinary tract.
 Bladder stones and kidney diseases are more common among Shih Tzus than any other dog breed.
 They’re also prone to developing bladder and urinary tract infections.

 3. Prostate and womb issues

 If you aren’t planning on letting your Shih Tzu have babies, the best thing you can do is get them spayed or neutered.
-Prostate and womb diseases accompany renal issues at being the second leading cause of Shih Tzu deaths.
+Prostate and womb diseases accompany renal issues at being the second leading cause of short lifespan in Shih Tzus.
 Spaying and neutering protect these organs from diseases while also preventing unwanted pregnancies.